excelsior-oss/excelsior-jet-gradle-plugin/README.md

 and loads classes mostly from jars that are present in the `dependencies-list`, *or* if it is packaged into a `.war` file that can be deployed to a Tomcat application server instance, then you can use this plugin.
-Invocation Dynamic Libraries and Windows Services is essentially a special build mode of Plain Java SE applications to special executable types: dynamic libraries and windows services.
+Invocation Dynamic Libraries and Windows Services are essentially special build modes of Plain Java SE applications that yield different executable types: dynamic libraries or Windows services.

 Excelsior JET can also compile Eclipse RCP applications.
 The plugin does not yet support Eclipse RCP projects nor some advanced Excelsior JET features.